 Some teachers push beyond mere access to incorporate CRE techniques such as fostering critical consciousness to unpack oppression and promote social change.
 We call these “transformative practices” because they are designed to go beyond inclusion by positioning students as agents of change in their communities and beyond.

-Below we sketch some of the differences between access-based practices and transformative practices based we noted in our teacher interview data.
+Some of the differences between access-based practices and transformative practices based we noted in our teacher interview data:

 The teacher and students make decisions about how to approach learning.
 During the learning process, the teacher stops to reevaluate power dynamics in the classroom.
 If ideas or specific students are falling through the cracks, the process is reevaluated by all.